 One of the processor's key features is advanced SIMD data processing with NEON, which offers enhanced signal and multimedia processing.
 The SIMD engine makes it possible to significantly boost performance.
 In fact, a YUV colour conversion has a 50% performance increase using Cortex-A5 with NEON, compared to a standard integer processor.

 NEON is used widely across the industry – from image processing to voice control.
 And, it is easy to use too – there are hundreds of open source and proprietary libraries and middleware built for or optimized for NEON.
 One of the most popular signal processing development tools, MATLAB, even outputs NEON code.
 This code has been optimized for Arm to use directly on Cortex-A processors.

 Cortex-A5 can also be used for machine learning (ML) applications.
 Arm provides a vast range of software to make ML on Arm easy and efficient.
-As part of Project Trillium, we have open-sourced Arm NN, an inference engine which allows developers to create their ML application using their favorite framework and then map this to any Arm IP or CPU - or indeed any third-party IP.
+We have open-sourced Arm NN, an inference engine which allows developers to create their ML application using their favorite framework and then map this to any Arm IP or CPU - or indeed any third-party IP.

 We then have the Arm Compute Library - providing deeply optimized functions that get the very best out of the Arm hardware.

 The Cortex-A5 DesignStart package also includes a comprehensive set of system IP that makes it much simpler to create Cortex-A5 systems.
 The proven SoC foundation includes a set of flexible system IP for area and power-optimized SoC development.

 Included in the system IP package is Arm CoreLink NIC-400 that provides configurable and low-power connectivity with design flexibility.
 It also includes the industry-standard CoreSight debug and trace solution for seamless debugging.